samicemalone/libtv/README.md

 Licensing
 =========
-The tv source code, binaries and man page are licensed under a BSD License.
+The libtv source code, binaries and documentation are licensed under a BSD License.
 See LICENSE for details.

 Author